PuneethKshetty/The-GreenHouse/README.md

 </p>

 ### Introduction :
-As a part of our DBMS mini project, We had come up with an idea for designing a Online site which is basically used to Sell Plants and Flowers.
-It is mainly made for the people who love gardening and also for the local gardeners who will to sell their Plants at a affordable Price.
+As a part of our DBMS mini project, We had come up with an idea for designing a Online site which is basically used to Buy Plants and Flowers.
+It is mainly made for the people who love gardening and also for the local gardeners who will to buy their Plants at a affordable Price.

 ### Sections Involved : Two Major Sections
 #### Admin Section (Distributor)